nicolasvilleneuve/PasswordManager/README.md

 Figure 2.
 Search button boxed in red.

 Secondly, you fill in your desired username in the Email/Username box (exemplified by Fig 3, below).

 <img src="https://github.com/nicolasvilleneuve/PasswordManager/blob/main/figures/Figure3.png" alt="Figure 3">
+Figure 3.
+The username/email text box boxed in red.

 Then, you fill in your desired password (Fig 4, below), OR, if you would like a STRONG password generated for you, you can press the "Generate Password" button (exemplified by Fig. 5, below).

 <img src="https://github.com/nicolasvilleneuve/PasswordManager/blob/main/figures/Figure4.png" alt="Figure 4">
 Figure 4.
 Password text box boxed in red.

 <img src="https://github.com/nicolasvilleneuve/PasswordManager/blob/main/figures/Figure5.png" alt="Figure 5">
 Figure 5.
 Generate password button boxed in red.